Pauwlo/Bro/Docs/Install.md

 Connect your computer to the internet.

 Set the network as Private if you trust it.
-Windows 10 will ask you on your first connect, on Windows 11 you have to go to Network settings to change it from Public.
+Windows 10 will ask you on your first connect, if not then go to Network settings to change it.

 Open a PowerShell or Windows Terminal window with admin privileges (right-click on Start menu, or `Win`+`X A`).